What is content design?

 In Govt.uk’s definition, good content design “allows people to do or find out what they need to… simply and quickly, using the most appropriate content format available”.

-Content design combines many different functions — including research, copywriting, graphic design, product design, UX architecture, information architecture, detailed analytics and user journey mapping, high-level strategy, and publishing software to create the most useful experience possible for the user.
+Content designer work combines many different functions — including research, copywriting, graphic design, product design, UX architecture, information architecture, detailed analytics and user journey mapping, high-level strategy, and publishing software to create the most useful experience possible for the user.
 It can be applied to everything from longform writing like this article, to a ticketing process, to a full website or app.

 User stories